Skip to content

 Colloquium: Emerson on the viral potential of dirt

-Admin 15 September 2023 Joanne Emersonplant pathologyviruses
+Biosphere Editor 15 September, 2023 Joanne Emersonplant pathologyviruses

 The Fall 2023 Biology Colloquium Series continues this Friday with a seminar by Joanne Emerson, Assistant Professor of Plant Pathology at UC Davis.
 Dr. Emerson…